 Case Number Two: The Cinnamon House Sparrow

-This House Sparrow was found at the feeders at my house.
+This House Sparrow was found at the feeders at my house in 2019.
 Like the House Wren at the start of the post, it was born in 2019.
 Notice its particularly pale median coverts (upper wing feathers).
 Its head plumage is also quite pale with the bird exhibiting a muted head pattern.
+This was one of two "cinnamon sparrows" in this particular flock!

 The Verdict of the Unusual Plumage